 The Earth's tides are caused by the moon's gravitational pull on the oceans.
 Tides are the rise and fall of the ocean level as related to the shoreline.
 High tides occur when Earth and moon are facing each other, and the moon is exerting its greatest pull on the ocean waters.

-When an object floats on the top of water, gravity is still in play.
+When an object floats on the top of water, gravity is still in play, pulling objects toward the earth.
 For an object to float, it must displace enough water to make up the same mass as the object itself.
 Once that happens, the remaining mass then sits on top of the water.

 In addition to his work on gravity, Newton is known for his Three Laws of Motion, which explain the relationship between an object and the forces acting on it and how it moves in response to those forces.

 Helium and Hot Air Balloons